janzoner/obsidian-spaced-repetition-recall/README.md

 -   reschedule all scheduled items;
 -   support multi-clozes;
 -   setting `burySiblingCards` split into `burySiblingCards`(origin) and `burySiblingCardsByNoteReview`, and multi-clozes will not be buried;
+-   Setting: Card index uses BlockID, which appends BlockID (e.g. `^blkid1`) to the card text, **will modify the original notes file**.
+Off by default, but card index may not be accurate enough;
+-   Setting: Mix ondue and new notes queue when reviewing(default: 3 ondue notes, then 2 new notes);

 ## Maintainers Wanted